zac-heisey/murray-lampert/privacy-policy.md

 permalink: "/privacy-policy/"
 layout: default
 section_id: privacy-policy
 featured-image:
-excerpt: Murray Lampert takes our website visitor's and client's privacy very seriously.
+description: Murray Lampert takes our website visitor's and client's privacy very seriously.
   Please review our privacy policy and let us know if you have any questions.
 ---